longgammalabs/hanji-ts-sdk/docs/HanjiSpot.md

 - `tradesUpdated`: Triggered when a new trade occurs.
 - `userFillUpdated`: Triggered when a fill is updated.
 - `userOrderUpdated`: Triggered when an order is updated.
+- `userOrderHistoryUpdated`: Triggered when an order history is updated.
 - `candleUpdated`: Triggered when new candle data is available.
 - `allMarketsUpdated`: Triggered when there is an update across any market.
 - `subscriptionError`: Triggered when there is an error related to a subscription.